OSC/ood-documentation/develop/_sources/authentication/tutorial-oidc-keycloak-rhel7/install_mod_auth_openidc.rst.txt

       sudo /opt/ood/ood-portal-generator/sbin/update_ood_portal

-   The effect of this change in the Apache config (in case you want to apply the changes manually) are:
+   The effect of this change in the Apache configuration (in case you want to apply the changes manually) are:

    #.
 Change the authentication directives for all of the Locations that require authentication i.e.: